Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - What resources are available in your area?

-- How much time can you commit to your healing process?
+- How much time can you commit to your wellness practice?

 - What approach fits best with your lifestyle and preferences?